firemodels/smv/Utilities/Scripts/README.md

 ## fds2mp4.sh

 This script is used to generate an MP4 animation file from an FDS slice file.
-To use,
+To use:

 1.  add the alias